keml-group/.github/README.md

 More information about the subprojects is available in their respective ReadMes.

+## Support
+Support is currently offered by the main developer, Susanne Göbel under goebel@uni-koblenz.de.

+## Roadmap
+ * The graphical editor under keml.design is currently under construction
+* We also plan a tool for ad-hoc analysis of an on-going LLM conversation in the near future

+## Contributing
+We are open to contributors.
+Maybe you would like to write your bachelor's or master's thesis on KEML?
+Get in touch with Susanne Göbel goebel@uni-koblenz.de.

+## Authors and acknowledgment
+Show your appreciation to those who have contributed to the project.

+## License
+KEML is currently on-going research.
+You are allowed to use this group's projects for the course or thesis for which you registered with us but cannot share it  outside.
+The license is planned to be adapted (and much widened) as soon as we can publish KEML.
+But currently, please handle it with care.

 ## Credits

 Group icon by <a href="https://www.flaticon.com/free-icons/camel" title="camel icons">Camel icons created by Freepik - Flaticon</a>